Code-Institute-Submissions/interactive-milestone-project/README.md

 * <strong>pixi.js</strong>: is a JavaScript Framework with prededined functions that allows use of drawing with canvas or WebGl support, depending on browser capabillity
 * <strong>main.js</strong>: Allows the developer to pre-load certain assets before running the.
 Sets up the Game window.
 And handle event listeners, like "Keydown"
 * <strong>display_utils.js</strong>: Is largely used to define a collection of functions the developer uses to draw anything graphical in the game
-* <strong>game_logic.js</strong>: This contains a collection of functions defined for handling the game loop, the score, calling functions from other .js files, starting and ending the game, collisions (between the ship, asteroid and enemy)
+* <strong>game_logic.js</strong>: This contains a collection of functions defined for handling the game loop, the score, calling functions from other .js files, starting and ending the game, collisions (between the ship, asteroid and enemy), when to draw the asteroids and enemies and updating the scrolling background
-* <strong>guns.js</strong>: A seperate file for drawing the players weaponry, and the logic for making it work
+* <strong>guns.js</strong>: A seperate file for drawing the players weaponry, and the logic for checking Bullet to asteroid and bullet to enemy collision

 ## Technologies Used
 * <strong>Visual Studio Code</strong>: My IDE of choice